-The Institute of Infection and Global Health is among the 25 leading research and public health organisations which gathered in Recife, Brazil for the launch of ZikaPLAN (Zika Preparedness Latin American Network).
+The Institute of Infection and Global Health is among 25 leading research and public health organisations which gathered in Recife, Brazil for the launch of ZikaPLAN (Zika Preparedness Latin American Network).

 The initiative takes a comprehensive approach to tackle the Zika threat by:

-- addressing the knowledge gaps and needs in the current Zika outbreak to better understand the disease, prevent its spread and educate the affected populations,
+- addressing the knowledge gaps and needs in the Zika outbreak to better understand the disease, prevent its spread and educate the affected populations,

 - building a sustainable response capacity in Latin America for Zika and other emerging infectious diseases (EID).